rafaeldeacypreste/impact-analysis-fare-free/README.md

 <img align="right" src="img/plot_staggered.png" alt="logo" width="450">

-This is the repository of the Bachelor dissertation submitted to the Department of Statistics at the University of Brasília, as part of the requirements to obtain the Bachelor's Degree in Statistics, defended in September 2024.
+This is the repository of my Bachelor's dissertation submitted to the Department of Statistics at the University of Brasília, as part of the requirements to obtain the Bachelor's Degree in Statistics, defended in September 2024.

 # Research summary